Mr0grog/js-ipfs/examples/circuit-relaying/README.md

 ### Whats up with this `HOP` and `STOP` nonsense?

 Circuit relay consists of two logical parts - dialer/listener and relay (`HOP`).
 The listener is also known as the `STOP` node.
-Each of this - dialer, listener and relay happen on a different node, during the relay flow.
+Each of this - dialer, listener and relay happen on a different node.

 - The dialer knows how to dial a relay (`HOP`)
 - The relay (`HOP`) knows how to contact a destination node (`STOP`) and create a circuit